Fathi123-max/baynat_z/README.md

 ## Usage

 Once you have the app up and running, you should be able to receive push notifications sent from your Firebase project.
-To send a notification, you can use the Firebase console or the Firebase Cloud Messaging API or From App using Http  .
+To send a notification, you can use the Firebase console or the Firebase Cloud Messaging API or From App using HTTP .

 When you receive a notification, it should appear in the app's notification tray.
 You can tap on the notification to view its details, including the title, body, and any custom data that was included in the payload.